AndyFeng233/cse15l-lab-reports/lab-report-4-week-8.md

 ## Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

 ## Ans
-Small code change will make my program work for snippet 3.
-It is because
+Small code change will probably not make my program work for snippet 3.
+It is because I need to write some for-loops to detect if there is space in between lines inside the `[]`.
+Also, if the link is in the correct format but with space inside the `[]` part, I need to write some codes to deal with that part and decide if it will return the link.